Jordan Moore DC, FPSC(c)

 Interprofessional Hospital Based Spine Care: Trends in hospital and emergent care in the healthcare delivery system inclusive of policies, hospital staffing and current care paths for mechanical spine issues.
 Cleveland University Kansas City, Academy of Chiropractic Post-Doctoral Division, Long Island, NY, 2024

-Pathobiomechanics & Documentation: Module 1 - Documenting an Initial E&M Report: Review of CPT Coding Guidelines for Initial and Established Patients with particular attention paid to Patient History, Review of Systems, Social and Family History, Physical Examination and Medical Decision making.
-Specific differences in coding levels and required elements for a 99202-99203-99204-99205 will be outlined and demonstrated.
-ACCME Joint Sponsorship with the State University of New York at Buffalo, School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, Recognized by the PACE Program of the Federation of Chiropractic Licensing Boards, Buffalo, NY, 2024.
+Pathobiomechanics and Documentation: CPT Coding Guidelines for Initial and Established Patients with particular attention paid to Patient History, Review of Systems, Social and Family History, Physical Examination, and Medical Decision making.
+Specific differences in coding levels and required elements for a 99202-99203-99204-99205.
+Cleveland University - Kansas City, ACCME Joint Providership with the State University of New York at Buffalo Jacobs School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, Buffalo, NY, 2024

-Pathobiomechanics & Documentation: Module 2 - Using Documentation to Create Ethical Relationships: Pathways to improve coordination of care and interprofessional communication with collaborating physicians will be outlined and demonstrated.
-Discussion will focus on maintaining ethical relationships in the medical-legal community through compliant reporting and communication of demonstrable patient/client diagnosis, prognosis and treatment plans.
-ACCME Joint Sponsorship with the State University of New York at Buffalo, School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, Recognized by the PACE Program of the Federation of Chiropractic Licensing Boards, Buffalo, NY, 2024.
+Using Documentation and Ethical Relationships: Pathways to improve coordination of care, and interprofessional communication with collaborating physicians.
+Maintaining ethical relationships in the medical-legal community through documentation and communication of demonstrable diagnosis, prognosis and treatment plans.
+Cleveland University - Kansas City, ACCME Joint Providership with the State University of New York at Buffalo Jacobs School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, Buffalo, NY, 2024

-Pathobiomechanics & Documentation: Module 3 - Spinal Biomechanical Engineering: A brief history of clinical biomechanics will be discussed with an emphasis on the diagnosis and management of spine pain of mechanical/functional origin.
-Evidence based symptomatic vs asymptomatic parameters will be reviewed using peer-reviewed medically index literature.
-Detailed analysis using computerized mensuration programs to analyze spinal biomechanical pathology will be demonstrated and discussed.
-Outlines of the comparison of demonstrable spinal biomechanical failure on imaging to a clinical evaluation and physical examination will be presented.
-Future implications of clinical biomechanics in the management of the spine pain patient will be reviewed.
-ACCME Joint Sponsorship with the State University of New York at Buffalo, School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, Recognized by the PACE Program of the Federation of Chiropractic Licensing Boards, Buffalo, NY, 2024.
+Spinal Biomechanical Engineering Clinical Application: History of clinical biomechanics with an emphasis on the diagnosis and management of spine pain of mechanical/functional origin.
+Evidence-based symptomatic vs. asymptomatic parameters using peer-reviewed medical index literature.
+Computerized mensuration analysis of spinal biomechanical pathology.
+Comparison of demonstrable spinal biomechanical failure on imaging to clinical evaluation and physical examination.
+Cleveland University - Kansas City, ACCME Joint Providership with the State University of New York at Buffalo Jacobs School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, Buffalo, NY, 2024

-Pathobiomechanics & Documentation: Module 4 - Clinical Grand Rounds: Case reviews utilizing E/M, MRI and x-ray mensuration reports to conclude an accurate diagnosis, prognosis and treatment plan will be presented.
-Focus will be on common diagnosis requiring interprofessional collaboration with a discussion of diagnostic dilemmas and proper communication methods.
-Interprofessional communication methods will include clinical documentation, triage, referral protocols and phone consultations.
-ACCME Joint Sponsorship with the State University of New York at Buffalo, School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, Recognized by the PACE Program of the Federation of Chiropractic Licensing Boards, Buffalo, NY, 2024.
+Spinal Biomechanical Engineering Clinical Grand Rounds: Case reviews utilizing E/M, MRI, and x-ray mensuration report to conclude an accurate diagnosis, prognosis, and treatment plan.
+Common diagnosis requires interprofessional collaboration with a discussion of diagnostic dilemmas and proper communication methods.
+Cleveland University - Kansas City, ACCME Joint Providership with the State University of New York at Buffalo Jacobs School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, Buffalo, NY, 2024

 Neurology of Ligament Pathology- Normal Morphology and Tissue Damage: Connective tissue morphology, embryology and wound repair as sequelae to trauma.
 Full components of strain-sprain models and permanency implications with wound repair and osseous aberration with aberrant structural integrity.
 Academy of Chiropractic, Post-Doctoral Division, Cleveland University-Kansas City, College of Chiropractic, Long Island, NY, 2024